parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 audio stutter and multitasking fix miracast enabled (but it freezes on disconnect unless you unplug from the receiver end) can set up device without wifi
-Bluetooth 4.0 enabled (BLE/GATT/SMP)
+Bluetooth 4.0 enabled (BLE/GATT/SMP), CVE vulnerabilities fixed (for 5.x)
-more apps open at once (minfree tweak, scheduler tweaks, 64k log buffers, zram optimized) LCD color fix (no Nvidia smartdimmer/Prism) internet optimizations can use more storage space before it doesn't let you Survives ROM updates with addon.d block Google ota updates tethering without carrier checks on tilapia
+more apps open at once (minfree tweak, scheduler tweaks, 64k log buffers, zram optimized) LCD color fix (no Nvidia smartdimmer/Prism) internet optimizations can use more storage space before it doesn't let you Survives ROM updates with addon.d tethering without carrier checks on tilapia
 Speed up full disk encryption, but it's still pretty bad GPU optimizations (without OC!)
-Reverted to dlmalloc for reducing ram usage ART_USE_HSPACE_COMPACT enabled for better garbage collection
+Reverted to dlmalloc for reducing ram usage / ART_USE_HSPACE_COMPACT enabled for better garbage collection [Not on 5.0.x]

 Extras
 ======